HC Slovan Bratislava: Rivalries

+While competing in the Slovak Extraliga, Slovan's main rival is HK Nitra.
+Slovan also has smaller rivalries with HC Košice and HK Dukla Trenčín.

+Slovan's main rival in the Czechoslovak First Ice Hockey League was HK Dukla Trenčín.

 In Slovan's first two seasons in the KHL, its biggest rival was Lev Prague.
 The rivalry started when, in their first game, HC Lev's Zdeno Chára body-checked Slovan's team captain Miroslav Šatan, after which Šatan was out of the lineup for the rest of the season.
 The fairness of this hit was the centre of many discussions.
 The games between Slovan and Lev were among the most anticipated of the season for both teams.
 However, Lev Praha folded after the 2013–14 season.

 Season-by-season record

 This is a partial list of the last eleven seasons completed by HC Slovan Bratislava.
 For the full season-by-season history, see List of HC Slovan Bratislava seasons.